WEC-Sim/WEC-Sim/source/ptosim.rst

 PTO-Sim
 ----------------------------

-.. _`RM3 with PTO-Sim`:

-RM3 with PTO-Sim
-~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section describes how to use RM3 with PTO-Sim, the WEC-Sim module responsible for accurately modeling a WEC's conversion of mechanical power to electrical power.
-While the PTO used in the WEC-Sim example above is modeled as a simple linear damper, PTO-Sim is capable of modeling many power conversion chains (PCC) such as mechanical drivetrain and hydraulic drivetrain.
+PTO-Sim is the WEC-Sim module responsible for accurately modeling a WEC's conversion of mechanical power to electrical power.
+While the PTO blocks native to WEC-Sim are modeled as a simple linear spring-damper systems, PTO-Sim is capable of modeling many power conversion chains (PCC) such as mechanical drivetrain and hydraulic drivetrain.
 PTO-Sim is made of native Simulink blocks coupled with WEC-Sim, using WEC-Sim's user-defined PTO blocks, where the WEC-Sim response (relative displacement and velocity for linear motion and angular position and velocity for rotary motion) is the PTO-Sim input.
 Similarly, the PTO force or torque is the WEC-Sim input.
-For more information on how PTO-Sim works, refer to :cite:`so_development_2015`.
+For more information on how PTO-Sim works, refer to [So et al., 2015].

+Tutotrial: RM3 with PTO-Sim
+~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This section describes how to use RM3 with PTO-Sim.
 Two tutorials will be given in this section, one for the RM3 with a hydraulic PTO, and another for the RM3 with a mechanical PTO.

 RM3 with Hydraulic PTO